Castano hit on head by 104 mph liner in Marlins' 7-6 win - WHIZ News

 Castano faced just five batters before getting hurt.
 He is 2-7 in 17 starts and five relief appearances in his big league career.
 He was recalled from Triple-A Jacksonville to make the start.

+“That’s terrifying,” Reds starter Graham Ashcraft said.
+“You never want to see a player hurt like that.
+I was waiting to see blood coming out.
+I thought he got hit in cheek or his eye bone or something.
+I am hoping he’s OK.
+My prayers go out to him and his family.
+I hope he can come back and make his next start.”

-Before the game, the Marlins said 23-year-old right-hander Max Meyer will have ommy John surgery.
+Before the game, the Marlins said 23-year-old right-hander Max Meyer will have Tommy John surgery.
 Meyer left his second major league start on Friday in Pittsburgh after throwing 10 pitches.

 Miami earned a split of the four-game series by overcoming a 5-4, ninth-inning deficit.
 Pinch-hitter Jesús Sánchez led off the inning with a home run off Hunter Strickland (2-3), who walked Luke Williams and hit Stallings with a pitch.

-Wendle hit a go-ahead double against Buck Farmer, and Jesús Aguilar followed with sacrifice fly for his fourrth RBI.
+Wendle hit a go-ahead double against Buck Farmer, and Jesús Aguilar followed with sacrifice fly for his fourth RBI.
 Aguilar finished a triple shy of the cycle.

 Zach Pop (2-0), the sixth of seven Marlins pitchers, threw a perfect eighth.

-Tanner Scott overcame two two-out walks and Tommy Pham’s RBI single for his 14th save in 18 chances, striking out Joey Votto for the final out with two on.
+Tanner Scott overcame a pair of two-out walks and Tommy Pham’s RBI single for his 14th save in 18 chances, striking out Joey Votto for the final out with two on.

 Strickland blew a save for the third time in nine chances.